ProvableHQ/leo/examples/battleship/README.md

 ✅ Executed 'battleship.aleo/start_battleship'
 ```

 Notice the outputs here are similar to `offer_battleship`.
 A dummy move.record is owned by Player 1, and Player 2 gets a board_state.record with the `game_started` flag updated.
 However, now that Player 1 has a move.record and a started board, they can begin to play.

+### 6. Player 1 Shoots First
-Switch `program.json`'s keys back to Player 1's.
-Player 1 now makes the first real move: `aleo run play 'board_state.record' 'move.record' fire_coordinate`
+**Switch** `program.json`'s keys back to Player 1's.
+Player 1 now makes the first real move: `leo run play 'board_state.record' 'move.record' fire_coordinate`

+**Run**
 ```bash
 leo run play '{
   owner: aleo15g9c69urtdhvfml0vjl8px07txmxsy454urhgzk57szmcuttpqgq5cvcdy.private,